OfficeDev/teams-toolkit/templates/common/copilot-plugin-existing-api/README.md

 ## Build a message extension from OpenAPI description document

 This app template allows Teams to interact directly with third-party data, apps, and services, enhancing its capabilities and broadening its range of capabilities.
-It allow Teams to:
+It allows Teams to:

 - Retrieve real-time information, for example, latest news coverage on a product launch.
 - Retrieve knowledge-based information, for example, my team’s design files in Figma.